webex/components/CONTRIBUTING.md

   - [Code Style](#code-style)
   - [Git Commit](#git-commit)
 - [Release Process](#release-process)

+## Development Setup
+### Getting Started
+To get started developing for contributions, follow these steps:

+1. Fork the component repository

+    1. Click on the `Fork` button on the top-right corner
+    2. Wait for Github to finish forking the repository
+    3. Head over to your newly created repository fork

+2. Clone your repository fork locally

+    ```bash
+    git clone git@github.com:{your username}/components.git
+    ```

+3. Install all project and peer dependencies

+    ```bash
+    cd components
+    npx npm-install-peers
+    ```

+4. Open the code with your favorite editor.
+You're ready! 👍🏼

 ## Opening an Issue
 The title of a Bug or Enhancement should clearly indicate what is broken or desired.
 Use the description to explain possible solutions or add details and (especially for Enhancements) explain *how* or *why* the issue is broken or desired.
 Follow the template!